Iden Versio: Novels

-Iden Versio debuted in Star Wars Battlefront II: Inferno Squad, a tie-in novel for the 2017 Battlefront II video game.
-The Inferno Squad novel was written by Christie Golden and released on July 25, 2017.
-Gavankar provided the voice for the novel's audiobook version.
-The novel's events directly precede those of the video game.
-In the novel, the "Inferno Squad" is an elite team of soldiers led by Commander Iden Versio.
-In-universe, the group's formation is authorized by the Empire after the Rebellion steals the plans to the Death Star and destroys the battle station.
-The Inferno Squad is tasked with infiltrating and eliminating "the Dreamers", who were the remainder of Saw Gerrera's extremist rebel group, the Partisans.
+Iden Versio debuted in Star Wars Battlefront II: Inferno Squad, a tie-in novel for the 2017 video game Star Wars Battlefront II.
+The novel was written by Christie Golden and released on July 25, 2017.
+Janina Gavankar provided the voice for the novel's audiobook version.
+The book's events directly precede those of the video game, and depict the formation of and early missions undertaken by Inferno Squad.
+The group's formation is authorized by the Empire after the Rebellion steals the plans to the Death Star and destroys the battle station.
+In the main plot, Inferno Squad is tasked with infiltrating and eliminating "the Dreamers", who are the remainder of Saw Gerrera's extremist rebel group, the Partisans.

-In Inferno Squad, the unit is established with Iden commanding Gideon Hask, a fellow pilot who graduated top of his class at Coruscant Imperial University, Del Meeko, a TIE fighter pilot and an engineering expert, and Seyn Marana, an intelligence prodigy and master cryptologist.
+In Inferno Squad, the unit is established with Iden as its commanding officer; the other members include Gideon Hask, a fellow pilot who graduated top of his class at the Coruscant Imperial University, Del Meeko, a TIE fighter pilot and an engineering expert, and Seyn Marana, an intelligence prodigy and master cryptologist.
 Iden is also noted for holding the record for most verified kills in battle.
-In the novel, Admiral Garrick Versio serves as the squad's supervisor.
+Admiral Garrick Versio, Iden's father, serves as the squad's supervisor.